Welcome grasshoppers and butterflies,

 Some may say the online videos of humanoid robots they've seen, aren't too impressive; so they'll think we have quite some time before anything like this, could happen.

-Well I say, let's hope so, but I believe it is possible, corporations that aren't looking for outside funding, may not be publicly disclosing their achievements.
+The Wizard of Wild says, let's hope so, but he believes it is possible, corporations that aren't looking for outside funding, may not be publicly disclosing their achievements.

 Some may say jobs will be created to fix the new robots.